 Louis van den Hengel is Assistant Professor of Gender Studies at the Department of Literature and Art and the Centre for Gender and Diversity.
 He teaches various courses in Gender and Cultural studies at the Faculty of Arts and Social Sciences and the University College Maastricht.
 Since 2015 he is also Vice Chair of the Board of Examiners at the Faculty of Arts and Social Sciences.
 Nationally, he serves on the Curriculum Committee of the Netherlands Research School for Gender Studies.

-His current research examines the interrelations between affect, materiality, and time in contemporary performance art; his special focus in this research is the work of the Serbian and New York-based performance artist Marina Abramovic.
+His current research explores the interrelations between affect, materiality, and time in contemporary performance art from a feminist new materialist perspective.
+His special focus in this research is the work of the Serbian and New York-based performance artist Marina Abramovic.
 Louis van den Hengel has observed and participated in several of Abramovic's recent works, including The Artist is Present (New York, 2010), The Abramovic Method (Milan, 2012) and the long-durational performance 512 Hours created at the Serpentine Galleries in London in 2014.

 Gender and Diversity Studies; Feminist Theory; Queer Theory; Performance Studies; Classical Studies.